mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Yes.** The instance is suppressed to staff.
 -   **No.** The instance is not suppressed to staff.

-Note: To view this facet, staff need to have the permission Inventory: Enable staff suppress facet.
+Note: To view this facet, staff need to have the capability UI-Inventory Instance Staff-Suppressed-Records.
 Inventory search defaults **Staff suppress** to **No**.

 ### Suppress from discovery